Chador

-Before the 1978–1979 Iranian Revolution, black chadors were reserved for funerals and periods of mourning; colourful, patterned fabrics were the norm for everyday wear.
-Currently, the majority of Iranian women who wear the chador use the black version outside, and reserve light-coloured chadors for indoor use.
+Before the 1978–1979 Iranian Revolution, black chadors were reserved for funerals and periods of mourning; colorful, patterned fabrics were the norm for everyday wear.
+Currently, the majority of Iranian women who wear the chador use the black version outside, and reserve light-colored chadors for indoor use.

 Historical background

 Ancient and early Islamic times

 Fadwa El Guindi locates the origin of the veil in ancient Mesopotamia, where "wives and daughters of high-ranking men of the nobility had to veil".
 The veil marked class status, and this dress code was regulated by sumptuary laws.

 One of the first representation of a chador is found on Ergili sculptures and the "Satrap sarcophagus" from Persian Anatolia.

 Bruhn/Tilke, in their 1941 A Pictorial History of Costume, do show a drawing, said to be copied from an Achaemenid relief of the 5th century BC, of an individual with their lower face hidden by a long cloth wrapped around the head.
 Some have mistakenly claimed this to be a woman, but it is actually a Mede soldier.
-Achaemenid Iranian women in art were almost always uncovered.
-The earliest written record of chador can be found in Pahlavi scripts from the 6th century, as a female head dress worn by Zoroastrian women.
+Achaemenid women in art were almost always uncovered.
+One of the earliest written records of chador can be found in Pahlavi scripts from the sixth century as a female head dress worn by Zoroastrian women.

-It is likely that the custom of veiling continued through the Seleucid, Parthian, and Sassanid periods.
-Veiling was not limited to noble women but was practised also by the Persian kings.
-Upper-class Greek and Byzantine women were also secluded from the public gaze.
-European visitors of the 18th and 19th centuries have left pictorial records of women wearing the chador and the long white veil.
+It is likely that the custom of veiling continued through the Seleucid, Parthian, and Sasanian periods.
+Veiling was not limited to noble women but was practiced also by Persian kings.